bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 - *window size* - The duration of the window, i.e. how many batches should be collected before sliding.

-- *sliding interval* - The interval at which the window operation is performed.
+- *sliding interval* - A step size at which the window slides forward.

 In the example, the operation is applied over the last 3 events, and slides by 2 events.
 Thus, the window size is 3 and the sliding interval is 2.